The Russia Investigations: 5 Takeaways About The Inescapable Nunes Memo

 By drawing attention to its salaciousness and the prospect that it could be the product of Russian intelligence disinformation, they have sought to argue: If it's the sum total of the case for alleged collusion with the Russians or an alleged conspiracy between the Trump 2016 campaign and agents of the Kremlin, there is no case here.

-But, it's not the sum total of the alleged conspiracy/collusion case.
+But it's not the sum total of the alleged conspiracy/collusion case.

 And in fact, the memo prepared by Rep. Devin Nunes, R-Calif., the chairman of the House Intelligence Committee, says that what "triggered" the FBI's investigation was evidence about onetime Trump campaign foreign policy adviser George Papadopoulos.
 He has pleaded guilty to lying to the FBI about his contacts with Russians.

-According to court documents, Papadopoulos was offered dirt on Hillary Clinton and high-level meetings with Russians early in the campaign.
+According to court documents, Papadopoulos was offered dirt on Democratic candidate Hillary Clinton and high-level meetings with Russians early in the campaign.
 When that story — after a drunken night out at the pub — got back to Washington, D.C., the FBI opened its investigation.
 So it was already underway by the time the Steele dossier materialized.

 2. Two consecutive administrations believed Carter Page worthy of foreign-intelligence monitoring

-Carter Page, like George Papadopoulos, was a junior foreign policy adviser to the Trump 2016 campaign.
-He visited Russia at least twice in 2016 and acknowledged in an earlier interview with the House Intelligence Committee that he'd met with government officials and others there.
-The core of the memo is that the FBI and the Justice Department used unverified material in the Steele dossier to ask the Foreign Intelligence Surveillance Court to authorize surveillance of Page.
+Carter Page, like Papadopoulos, was a junior foreign policy adviser to the Trump 2016 campaign.
+He visited Russia at least twice in 2016 and acknowledged in an earlier interview with the House Intelligence Committee that he had met with government officials and others there.
+The core of the memo is that the FBI and the Justice Department used unverified material in the Steele dossier to ask the Foreign Intelligence Surveillance Act court to authorize surveillance of Page.

-Republicans say that's the real problem here — in their telling, biased investigators didn't tell the court the dossier material was unproven political opposition research that had been funded by Democrats.
+Republicans say that is the real problem here.
+In their telling, biased investigators didn't tell the court the dossier material was unproven political opposition research that had been funded by Democrats.
 But the memo doesn't say whether there might have been other evidence beyond the dossier — foreign intelligence intercepts or reporting from human sources — that also supported the warrant request.
-(And Friday night the Washington Post reported that the FISA court "was aware that some of the information underpinning the warrant request was paid for by a political entity, although the application did not specifically name the Democratic National Committee or the Hillary Clinton presidential campaign," according to two U.S. officials.)
+(And Friday night, The Washington Post reported that the FISA court "was aware that some of the information underpinning the warrant request was paid for by a political entity, although the application did not specifically name the Democratic National Committee or the Hillary Clinton presidential campaign," according to two U.S. officials.)

 The Nunes memo also doesn't say that the FISA court requires that a warrant produce intelligence in order to reauthorize it.
-So, however the FBI got its initial warrant for Page, the Nunes memo suggests that once surveillance of Page started, it continued producing foreign intelligence.
+So however the FBI got its initial warrant for Page, the Nunes memo suggests that once surveillance of Page started, it continued producing foreign intelligence.

-Officials from FBI Director James Comey in 2016 to Deputy Attorney General Rod Rosenstein — who was appointed by Trump and serves today in the Trump administration — have signed successive applications for warrants, the memo says.
+Officials from FBI Director James Comey in 2016 to Deputy Attorney General Rod Rosenstein — who was appointed by Trump and still serves in the Trump administration — have signed successive applications for warrants, the memo says.

 3. Christopher Steele is a never-Trumper

-Note: A previous version of this story misspelled Eric Lichtblau's last name as Eric Lightblau.